 During this discussion that we attended, Hélène first made sure by referring to the medical file that Germaine understood the possibilities and legal limitations of assisted suicide.
 She checked that the patient was aware that, should her mental competence be compromised as a result of her Alzheimer’s disease, the assisted suicide could not then be carried out.
 After this reminder, Hélène invited Germaine to introduce herself by telling her life story.
-This allowed the volunteer to assess several criteria in turn, without ever having to mention them explicitly: a clear, informed consent; freedom from outside influence in her decision; her ability, on the day, to ingest the lethal substance by herself; her attending physician’s position on her request; and the persistence of her decision over time.
+This allowed the volunteer to assess several criteria in turn, without ever having to mention them explicitly: a clear, informed consent; freedom from outside influence in her decision; her ability, on the day, to ingest the lethal substance by herself; her attending physician’s stance on her request; and the persistence of her decision over time.
 This discussion revealed how regulation operated in the practice of support: violation of legal provisions could open up the risk of being prosecuted.
 In fact, any suicide in Switzerland is considered a ‘violent death,’ setting in motion an inquest by the public prosecutor.

-This is largely why Hélène negotiated with, and obtained permission from, Germaine to contact her attending physician, if necessary, in order to renew her certificate of mental competence or to check whether he would write the prescription for the lethal substance when the time came.
-This last point takes on considerable importance because, unlike in Belgium, medical professionals in Switzerland are only partly responsible for framing suicide assistance.
+This is largely why Hélène negotiated with, and obtained permission from, Germaine to contact her attending physician, if necessary, in order to renew her certificate of mental competence or to check whether he would prescribe the lethal substance when the time came.
+This last point takes on considerable importance because, unlike in Belgium, medical professionals in Switzerland are only partly responsible for framing assisted suicide.
 Hélène, who has no medical training and is not a healthcare professional, must therefore appreciate the position and influence of medical authority in the process, while not assuming it is necessarily homogeneous among practitioners.

 This assessment process gives Hélène the chance to verify whether the assistance to be provided is in keeping with legal provisions, existing recommendations, and the criteria set forth by her association: a whole host of factors that very frequently escape those who request assistance in dying.
-At the same time, the support volunteer seeks to position herself as a mediator in a process that involves actors with differing interests and feelings.
+At the same time, the volunteer seeks to position herself as a mediator in a process that involves actors with differing interests and feelings.
 She has to discuss the very practical aspects of carrying out assisted suicide.
 Other norms then come into play.
-The issue is no longer to be viewed primarily through a medico-legal lens; instead, actions are reconceptualized as a ‘pedagogical’ endeavor about death, one often described by family members attending the suicide as ‘peaceful.’
-Such a ‘pedagogy’ stems from the subjectivity of actors, their relationship to death and degree of acceptance of it, as demonstrated through broad, open discussions concerning the positive dimensions of the person’s decision (the feeling of having lived a full life or of having been able to discuss this choice with loved ones), as well as the negative ones (not wanting to end one’s life in an old-age care facility or becoming a burden for one’s family and friends).
-We will explore here an array of more or less socially accepted reasons and legitimate provisions that can contribute to understanding, or providing an even stronger basis for, a decision.
+The issue is no longer to be viewed primarily through a medico-legal lens; instead, actions are reconceptualized as a ‘pedagogical’ endeavor about death.
+Such a ‘pedagogy’ stems from the subjectivity of actors, their relationship to death and degree of acceptance of it, as demonstrated through broad, open discussions concerning an array of more or less socially accepted reasons and legitimate provisions that can contribute to understanding, or providing an even stronger basis for, a decision.